 You must stop driving for a minimum of one month after a stroke or transient ischaemic attack (TIA).
 Some people will have to stop driving for longer, or may not be able to drive again.
 This guide helps you understand what you need to do, including when to tell the DVLA (DVA in Northern Ireland.)

-- Can I drive after a stroke?
+- Why can’t I drive after stroke?

-- Driving and work after a stroke.
+- Download the Driving after a stroke guide (PDF)

 - Order a printed copy from our shop.

 - Go to the Driving after a stroke webpage.